-Uber-talented artist, Pablo Solomon, showed me how magic is a way to learn math.
+Uber-talented artist, Pablo Solomon, showed me how magic for kids is a way to learn math.

 Since AJ is on her second time through the Harry Potter books, it seemed like a perfect idea for her because she still isn’t solid with her number sense.
 (I think that is one of the biggest weaknesses of the Everyday Math curriculum but that’s a blog post for another day.)